Language Guide

 Variables are generally introduced using the let

 keyword.
-Let declarations can be used to introduce
+Let declarations can be used to introduce a variables type before defining it:

 let pi : Number;